wp-plugins/responsive-contact-form/readme.txt

 * Resolved wp-load.php error on admin dashboard.

 = 2.1 =
-* Add Hungarian language translation.
+* Add Hungarian language translation with new release.

+= 2.2 =
+* Add French language translation with new release.

 == Upgrade Notice ==
 * Upgrade Notice Notification
 * Fixed issue of deleting record and on uninstallallation deletion of all fields data and table.
 * Fixed the issue of textarea focus in the middle.
 * Added message from user in database and displayed in admin.
-* Compatible in wordpress 3.9.1
+* Compatible in wordpress 4.0
 * Backup languages folder.